GregFrench/CIS3050A2/README.md

 ./runtests.sh

 Overview of how the program works along with the details for each test case are located in the A2report.pdf file.

-Todo:
-- wait for worker to finish before sending it new message
-- add permissions to the pipes
-- Should the server write command back to itself if it can't execute a command because all workers are busy?
-- Add 0077 permissions to fifo's